 Be Prepared Before Walking.
 Be seen—wear clothes or materials to make you more visible to others:

 - Reflective gear

-- Use lights at night or when visibility is poor (white in front, red in the rear – just like a car)
+- Use lights at night or when visibility is poor (white in front, red in the rear – just like a car or bike)

 - Plan your safest route—safer routes have less traffic, slower speeds, lighting, sidewalks, and, if possible, separate you from traffic (i.e., sidewalks, paths, a barrier).

 - Follow the rules and laws put in place to increase your safety.